Get the Skills You Need for the 21st-Century Workplace

 Classroom Video On Demand‘s Master Curriculum Video Collection serves the specific needs of students who are preparing for college by providing top-quality video across the entire secondary curriculum, including life skills and guidance.
 This specially curated collection is ideal for middle and high schools that want targeted content, tailored specifically to their level, rather than a collection that pools the entire range of K–12 content into one platform.

-Take a FREE TRIAL of Classroom Video On Demand‘s Master Curriculum Video Collection today!
+Get a FREE TRIAL of Classroom Video On Demand’s Master Curriculum Video Collection.

 All titles are segmented into short, pedagogical clips, ideal for intermittent use during classroom lectures.
 For off-site viewing, students can choose to watch an entire film without interruption.
 Titles within the collection are sorted across distinct, browsable subject categories, enabling refined searches for available titles in specific topic areas.

 Learn360’s enhanced, educator-designed platform makes it a powerful tool for all learners.
 Learn360 currently serves more than 22 million students in 26,900+ schools across the United States and Canada.
-With licensed and curated media from 600 top educational content providers—including National Geographic, HBO®, BBC Learning, Makematic, Reading Rainbow, PBS, and Sesame Street™—Learn360 has all of the multimedia resources to inform, engage, and inspire teachers, students, and parents.
+With licensed and curated media from more than 600 top educational content providers—including PBS, National Geographic, HBO®, BBC, Makematic, Reading Rainbow, and Sesame Street™—Learn360 has all of the multimedia resources to inform, engage, and inspire teachers, students, and parents.

 Central Middle School, Honolulu, HI:

-Hawaiian middle school leverages streaming media for personalized instruction and highly productive, self-directed learning.
+Hawaiian middle school leverages streaming video for personalized instruction and highly productive, self-directed learning.

-Teach with the best Hollywood has to offer and harness the storytelling power of film as a tool for engaging and inspiring students.
+Teach with the best that Hollywood has to offer and harness the storytelling power of film as a tool for engaging and inspiring students.
 The Feature Films for Education Collection offers hundreds of full-length feature films for educational instructional purposes.
-Brought to you in partnership with Criterion Pictures USA, an Anuvu Company, this outstanding collection focuses on both current and hard-to-find titles, including dramas, literary adaptations, blockbusters, classics, science fiction, environmental titles, foreign films, social issues, animation studies, Academy Award® winners, and more.
+Brought to you in partnership with Criterion Pictures USA, an Anuvu company, this outstanding collection focuses on both current and hard-to-find titles, including dramas, literary adaptations, blockbusters, classics, science fiction, documentaries, animation studies, Academy Award® winners, and more.

 This collection is available only in the United States.
 Some Feature Films titles contain mature themes or content; viewer discretion is advised.

-For even more streaming videos for the classroom, check out Films On Demand.
+For even more streaming videos for the classroom, check out Learn360 for K–12 schools and districts, Classroom Video On Demand for secondary schools, and Films On Demand for higher education institutions.

 Now with a fresh new look, expanded customization options, and even better functionality, Infobase’s Middle/High School eBook Collection gives you convenient access to more than 5,600 acclaimed eBooks from the award-winning Facts On File, Chelsea House, Ferguson’s, and Bloom’s imprints at a fraction of the cost of purchase.
 Easy to use and correlated to all major educational standards, the Middle/High School eBook Collection is a perfect fit for any classroom or library and an ideal way to grow your eBook collection.
 The collection includes a wide range of subjects—from ancient history and biographies, to mathematics, animals, nature, and more.